 “I mean, has he ever even taken you out on a date before?” would be a pretty common question for me to ask.
 And when they would respond with, “I mean, we sleep together” and/or “He comes over sometimes” and/or “Ms. Shellie, what do you mean — a date?!” — I…tell…you…what.

-What’s really wild is they are not an anomaly.
+What’s really wild is, they are not an anomaly.
 Meaning, there are a lot of women in college, in their 20s — shoot, some I’ve spoken to who are in their 30s and 40s who profess to also be in a relationship (which is probably more like a situationship-in-denial) with a guy where, when I ask the same question, they come up with variations of the responses I just provided — and that is unfortunate.
 Tragic even.

 That’s why I think it’s important to tackle this topic.
 For the record, by no means am I gonna be on some unless-a-man-spends-his-rent-money-to-date-you-he’s-not-worthy-of-your-time ish.
 I’ve already stated my opinion about transactional dating (you can read it here), and y’all, I am so not a fan.
 At the same time, though, there is a reason why, when it comes to romantic relationships, there are “levels” to this thing, and despite how all over the place things seem to be these days, a foundational one should definitely be going out on dates.
 And that definitely should happen before you start using the term “dating.”
-Let’s get into it.

 Getty Images

 Purpose is something that I am really big about.
-I dig it because of what it literally means: “the reason for which something exists or is done, made, used, etc.” And yes, like pretty much everything that exists, dating does indeed serve a purpose.
+I dig it because of what it literally means: “the reason for which something exists or is done, made, used, etc.” And yes, like pretty much everything that exists, actual dating does indeed serve a purpose.
 The problem is, because a lot of people have no clue what its purpose is (anymore), they end up doing what I believe, across the board, when it comes to the ignorance of a purpose: “When you don’t know the purpose of something, you are almost guaranteed to abuse it.”

 So, why does dating exist?
 It’s so that you can get to know someone better.
 Simple.
 Where things get a bit complex is far too many folks think that you can do that anywhere — and while, to a certain extent, that would be true, the issue is that there used to be a time when “getting to know” had stages.